spencerhhubert/chisel/README.md

 <img src="https://raw.githubusercontent.com/spencerhhubert/chisel/main/assets/undo_noise.gif" width=300 alt="Undoing the noise on a 3D mesh">

 *this is not a product of the model, this is an manual algorithmically generated example of how it works

+The initial training is being completed with the [ABC Dataset](https://deep-geometry.github.io/abc-dataset/).